safeboxnetwork/framework-scheduler/development/white_paper.md

             {
                 "title": "header of the actual field",
-                "details": "described content of the actual field", "info": "mouse over content when user move the mouse to the 'i' character", "description": "<detailed explanation of the actual field", "key": "key definition of the actual field>", "value": "it is needed to complete the user but can be defined with any value",
+                "details": "described content of the actual field", "info": "content appears when user moves the mouse over the 'i' character", "description": "<detailed explanation of the actual field", "key": "key definition of the actual field>", "value": "it is needed to complete the user but can be defined with any value",